-You don't lose weight from exercising because you are "burning" more calories.
-Instead the weight loss comes from the balance to insulin, leptin and the increase in skeletal muscle that comes with it.
+You don’t lose weight from exercising because you are “burning” more calories.
+Instead, the weight loss comes from the balance of insulin, leptin, and the increase in skeletal muscle that comes with it.

 Insulin and leptin both cause weight loss resistance (we will talk more about that below) and can make weight loss impossible unless you treat them both simultaneously.

-Lowering insulin and leptin levels allow your body to burn triglycerides (fat cells) as a fuel source instead of liver glycogen.
+Lowering insulin and leptin levels allows your body to burn triglycerides (fat cells) as a fuel source instead of liver glycogen.